ankitects/anki-manual/src/deck-options.md

 - If you previously used the 'custom scheduling' version of FSRS, please make sure you clear out the custom scheduling section before enabling FSRS.

+### A Short Guide

+- Enable FSRS under the "FSRS" section, at the bottom of the deck options page.
+FSRS can only be enabled globally; you cannot enable it for some presets and disable it for others.
+- Ensure that all your learning and re-learning steps are shorter than 1d and can be completed on the same day.
+23h is not recommended even though it's less than one day because you won't be able to finish this step on the same day as your first review.
+Steps such as 10m or 30m are good.
+- Click the "Optimize" button under the "FSRS parameters" field.
+If you see a message that says "The FSRS parameters currently appear to be optimal", that's fine.
+- Choose a value of desired retention: the proportion of cards recalled successfully when they are due. **This is the most important setting in FSRS.
+Higher retention leads to shorter intervals and more reviews per day.** The default is 90%, which offers a good balance of retention and workload.
+Above 90% the workload increases very quickly, and above 97% the workload can be overwhelming.
+You can use ["Compute minimum recommended retention"](#compute-minimum-recommended-retention) to help you choose the value of desired retention.
+Parameters and desired retention are preset-specific, you can make multiple presets with different parameters and desired retention.

+FSRS can adapt to almost any habit, except for one: pressing "Hard" instead of "Again" when you forget the information.
+When you press "Hard", FSRS assumes you have recalled the information correctly (though with hesitation and a lot of mental effort).
+If you press "Hard" when you have failed to recall the information, all intervals will be unreasonably high.
+So, if you have this habit, please change it and use "Again" when you forget the information.

+Regarding add-on compatibility, as a general rule of thumb, if an add-on affects intervals and scheduling in some way, it shouldn't be used with FSRS.

 ### Desired Retention

 Desired retention controls how likely you are to remember cards when they are scheduled for a review.